How To Connect Two Monitors To Your MacBook Pro

 3. Secure The Necessary Cables, Adapters, And Other Hardware

-After verifying the specs for your MacBook Pro, you need to obtain the proper cables and adapters to connect the computer to the external displays.
-The video output on most MacBook Pros will be USB-C, HDMI, or Mini DisplayPort (with or without Thunderbolt).
+After verifying the specs for your MacBook Pro, get the proper cables and adapters to connect the computer to the external displays.

 Most newer monitors have USB-C inputs, but older displays are limited to DisplayPort, HDMI, DVI, or VGA.
-We don’t recommend VGA because the external display quality will be sub-par, but it can work in a pinch.
+We don’t recommend VGA because the external display quality will be sub-par, but it works in a pinch.

 Next, check the video inputs on your monitor.
 If they don’t match your MacBook’s outputs, you’ll need to use an adapter or special cable, like Apple’s USB-C Digital AV Multiport Adapter.